berkesokhan/AbstractValidators/README.md

  - Setting a rule for one ~~property~~ field against other ~~properties~~ fields (e.g. Cell phone is required if home phone is null).
  - Application of different sets of validation rules for different object states (this is arguable, but sometimes necessary).
- - Decoupling validation rules from object definition, successfully achiving a ~~POCO~~ POJO.
+ - Decoupling validation rules from object definition, successfully achieving a ~~POCO~~ POJO.

 ## Build
 Planning to create a gradle build file for dependencies.
 Feel free to create one and make a pull request ;)

 ## Usage

-There will be two usage scenarios for AbstractValidatiors.
+There will be two usage scenarios for AbstractValidators.
 Creating a validation class or using an InlineValidator instance.

 ### Creating a validation class
 Suppose that we have a Merchant business object;